How Do You Decide What Type and Size Air Compressor to Get?

 Top Questions and Facts About Purchasing Auto Shop or Commercial Air Compressors At ASEDeals.comThere are so many different types and manufacturers of air compressors on the market these days, it can get confusing.

 The first task is to determine what type of compressor you need for your application.
 Do you need a gas powered compressor or electric air compressor ?

-If this compressor is going in a typical work shop or auto shop that has access to electricity, then the decision is simple.
+If this compressor is going in a typical automotive work shop or auto shop that has access to electricity, then the decision is simple.
 Go with an electric air compressor.
-On the other hand, if you are going to be using this away from a power source, out in the field, then you will need a gas powered air compressor.
+On the other hand, if you are going to be using this away from a power source, out in the field, perhaps on a service truck, then you will need a gas powered air compressor.

 - Bel-Aire Compressors

 When getting a two stage electric air compressor there are other considerations as well.